 For a temporary restraining order (TRO) to become a final, permanent restraining order (PRO), the plaintiff has to prevail at a final restraining order trial.
 This means that the plaintiff must prove in court, by a preponderance of the evidence, that a predicate act of domestic violence occurred and that future protection is needed.
 The preponderance of the evidence standard means showing that “more likely than not” or, commonly described as 51%, that the plaintiff has proven past violence and future danger.

 If you or a loved one are facing a final restraining order, we understand that your rights and your future are at stake.
-The attorneys at Delsardo & and Montanari, have years of experience handling domestic violence and restraining order cases in Paterson, Wayne, Clifton and across Passaic County, NJ.
+The attorneys at The Montanari Law Group, have years of experience handling domestic violence and restraining order cases in Paterson, Wayne, Clifton, and across Passaic County, NJ.
 Give us a call at (973) 233-4396 or contact us online to schedule an appointment at our Woodland Park office.

 The Final Restraining Order Trial Procedure